Special Weather Statement issued for Osborne, Phillips, Rooks, Smith by NWS - News Break

 Special Weather Statement issued for Osborne, Phillips, Rooks, Smith by NWS

-Effective: 2021-05-26 18:05:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Osborne; Phillips; Rooks; Smith SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN ROOKS...SOUTHWESTERN SMITH...NORTHWESTERN OSBORNE AND SOUTHEASTERN PHILLIPS COUNTIES UNTIL 1045 PM CDT At 1015 PM CDT, Doppler radar was tracking a strong thunderstorm over Stockton, or 21 miles south of Phillipsburg, moving northeast at 30 mph.
-Penny size hail and winds in excess of 40 mph will be possible with this storm.
-This strong thunderstorm will be near Woodston around 1025 PM CDT.
-Other locations in the path of this storm include Kirwin.
+Effective: 2021-05-26 16:40:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Osborne; Phillips; Rooks; Smith SIGNIFICANT WEATHER ADVISORY FOR ROOKS...SOUTHWESTERN SMITH WESTERN OSBORNE AND PHILLIPS COUNTIES UNTIL 1000 PM CDT At 918 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Prairie View to 9 miles north of Webster State Park to near Palco.
+Movement was east at 30 mph.
+Half inch hail and winds in excess of 40 mph will be possible with some of these storms.
+Locations impacted include Phillipsburg, Plainville, Stockton, Logan, Kensington, Natoma, Palco, Agra, Kirwin, Woodston, Prairie View, Damar, Alton, Zurich, Glade, Speed, Webster State Park and Codell.
 A Severe Thunderstorm Watch remains in effect until 200 AM CDT for north central Kansas.alerts.weather.gov